 This Black Honey coffee named “Koho” was produced by Marian Takač and his wife Jan Lim at Zanya Coffee in Lang Biang, Vietnam.

 The French colonialists brought coffee to Vietnam and planted some coffee varieties to the 1500 – 1650 meters elevated Lang Biang Mountain.
 Until today, the Koho cultivate these coffees.
 Besides the resistant Catimor variety, Caturra.
 Bourbon and Typica plants are also found and determine the character of this coffee with this special genetic blend.
-The Koho Honey was the first non-naturally processed coffee of the family and was highly regarded for its pleasant chocolate & black current notes and balance between sweetness and acidity.
-We are happy to have this great coffee back in our assortment.
+The Koho Honey was the first non-naturally processed coffee of the family.
+Because of its pleasant chocolate, nut, and black current notes as well as its balance between sweetness and acidity, we are happy to have this great coffee back in our assortment.

 1. the cherries are handpicked and selected by hand.